 - The paradox of choice is removed and simplified to core principles of money management.

-The spending challenge is available within Odyssey for those banks and fintechs that have their own money management app and want to cosnume it as a service.
+Money missions are available within Odyssey for those banks and fintechs that have their own money management app and want to consume it as a service.
 It s also available within Money for those that want a whitelabel mobile banking app and Moroku to operate the customer experience.